-To test the sensitivity of the evolution of the New Year's Day Storm to the Scandinavian orography, we compare a simulation with full orography ("Control") to (a) a simulation in which the orography is removed and the land surface replaced by ocean ("Ocean"), and (b) a simulation in which we double the height of the Scandes ("Double").
-In the Ocean simulation, sea-surface temperatures over the Scandinavian peninsula are defined by iteratively minimising the local Laplacian given the observed surface temperatures in the surrounding seas (277-280 K in the Atlantic and North Sea ; 275-278 K in the Baltic; 273-275 K in the White Sea).
+To test the sensitivity of the evolution of the New Year's Day Storm to the Scandinavian orography, we compare the control a simulation with full orography ("Control") to (a) a simulation in which the orography is removed and the land surface replaced

+100 by ocean ("Ocean"), and (b) a simulation in which we double the height of the Scandes ("Double").
+In the Ocean simulation, sea-surface temperatures over the Scandinavian peninsula are defined by iteratively minimising the local Laplacian given the observed surface temperatures in the surrounding seas (277-280K in the Atlantic and North Sea ; 275-278K in the Baltic; 273-275K in the White Sea).

-90 2.2 Front detection
+2.2 Front detection

-For our analysis of the landfall, we require a front detection scheme to track and visualise the evolution of the fronts close to orography in the comparatively high-resolution NORA10 hindcasts and WRF simulations.
+- 105 For our analysis of the landfall, we require a front detection scheme to track and visualise the evolution of the fronts close to orography in the comparatively high-resolution NORA10 hindcasts and WRF simulations.
 There are different approaches for the automated detection of fronts, but all of them struggle to detect fronts in the vicinity of orography.
-Many of the difficulties arise from the need of higher derivatives to pinpoint the exact location of a front line (e.g. in Hewson, 1998; Jenkner et al., and that exceed a given minimum volume.
+Many of the difficulties arise from the need of higher derivatives to pinpoint the exact location of a front line (e.g. in Hewson, 1998; Jenkner et al., 2010; Berry et al., 2011).
+We therefore follow the approach of Spensberger and Sprenger (2018) and detect frontal volumes - 110 instead of front lines.
+Frontal volumes are defined as coherent volumes where the local thermodynamic gradient exceeds a given threshold and that exceed a given minimum volume.
 With this approach, we require only a first derivative of a thermodynamic field.

-95 2010; Berry et al., 2011).
-We therefore follow the approach of Spensberger and Sprenger (2018) and detect frontal volumes instead of front lines.
-Frontal volumes are defined as coherent volumes where the local thermodynamic gradient exceeds a given threshold